KenMan79/react-best-practices/README.md

 Forking this repo is great if you want to create your own repo with your decisions, using this as a starting point.

+*Updated 1-27-19*

+The repo has taken a narrowed down form from everything suggested to what I'm using in my own projects.
+This is a vetting process and what you see here is what I eventually chose.

+To keep this as a good reference template (or guide), I'm going to keep this narrow approach.
+If you have any differing opinions, let me know as an issue!
+Or feel free to fork this document and insert your own conclusions.

 ## Architecture

 ### Patterns